bhyde/heroku-buildpack-ccl64-example1/README.md

 typcially just a matter letting quicklisp do it, via your ASDF file.
 This happens at build time.

-Note that CCL it's self, any fasl files created during compilation, and all the systems downloaded by quicklisp are stored in build's so called "cache."
-That cache is visible only when we are building the system, they don't appear in the slug and so they are not around at runtime.
+Note we do not include much into the slug.
+Not CCL, none of the fasl files, none of the source for the systems downloaded by Quicklisp and ASDF.
+These are all stored, at build time, in the so called "cache."

 The buildapp uses CCL 1.7, the latest quicklisp, and the ASDF from quicklisp.
 To change these things fork and modify the buildapp.